N2D4/connect-four/README.md

 # connect-four
 Speedrunning Connect Four.
-Made this in four hours
+Made this in a few hours don't expect any nice code